Kyligence/Insight-for-Superset/Documents/user_manual_en/superset_en.rst

 Modify permissions
 ------------------

-Kyligence's administrator user defaults to the superset administrator (Admin), with full administrative privileges, other users as analyst permissions (Alpha), with permissions of creating report and querying dashboard. |image21|

 Roles can be created/edited in the **Security-List Roles**, such as editing the permissions of Alpha , deleting the permissions that can be